EYES on the PRIZE

 The two broad principles of Development Banking focus on analysis, and commitment.

-The Development Bank begins by thoroughly researching each loan proposal from design to production, management and sales, calling on outside expert advice and assistance where necessary.
-A successful loan recipient will receive full back-up support in a close working and constructive partnership with the Development Bank, both on start-up, then continuously monitored with an ongoing flow of performance data.
+The Development Bank begins by thoroughly researching each investment proposal from design to production, management and sales, calling on outside expert advice and assistance where necessary.
+A successful investment recipient will receive full back-up support in a close working and constructive partnership with the Development Bank, both on start-up, then continuously monitored with an ongoing flow of performance data.
 The Development Bank would levy a fixed charge covering its administrative costs, plus a small insurance premium.